-The audition process will consist of two parts; an ensemble evaluation and an individual evaluation.
+Following the video audition, the live audition process will consist of two parts; an ensemble evaluation and an individual evaluation.
 In the ensemble evaluation, each section will audition together as a line on a rotating basis trying various player combinations.
 During the individual evaluation, students will be asked to sight read and may be asked to play any of the music found on the website.

 CUD is looking for players who want to be a part of the drumline as an ensemble and not just play a certain instrument.
 This means understanding and respecting that the Clemson Drumline is made up of 4 sections - snares, quads, basses, and cymbals - and each section is of equal importance to Tiger Band, to the music, and to our success as a unit.
 At Clemson, there is no hierarchy.
 Everybody is valued, and everybody contributes.

 Instrument assignments will be based on the ensemble audition (using the music found on the Music page) and the individual audition (which includes sight reading).
 Memorization of the exercises are required for the audition; cadences, supplemental materials, and pregame music do not have to be memorized for the audition.
 In addition, a show excerpt will be posted on the Music page on August 2nd.
 This excerpt is expected to be playable with musical expression and memorized for the purpose of emulating mid-season music distribution.
 Please check the website on August 2nd to download the show excerpt and prepare it for the call-back auditions.